Step 1: Know How to Recognize an Allergy Attack

 Step 2: Take Steps to Immediately Treat an Allergy Attack

 If your pet is exhibiting symptoms of allergies, keep a close eye on them.
 In some cases, an allergy may be simply a mild inconvenience that fades after a few hours.
 Once you talk to your vet, they may prescribe Benadryl or another antihistamine that you can give your pet to immediately calm symptoms.
 However, there is some risk of your pet going into anaphylactic shock.
-Though rare, the Merck Veterinary Manual explains that this can be life-threatening.
+Though rare, this can be life-threatening.
 You need to immediately take your pet to get emergency veterinary treatment if this occurs.

 Step 3: Find Potential Sources for Allergens